smblott-github/chromix/README.md

 node chromix.js ping
 ```
 This produces no output, but yields an exit code of `0` if Chromix was able to
-ping Chrome, and non-zero otherwise.
+ping Chromi/Chrome, and non-zero otherwise.
 It can be useful in scripts for checking
 whether Chromi/Chrome is running.

-This is the default command if no arguments are provided to chromix.
-So the
+This is the default command if no arguments are provided to chromix, so the
 `ping`, above, can be omitted.

 #### Load